dfinity/ICRC-1/standards/ICRC-3/README.md

 ## Generic Block Schema

 1. it MUST be a [`Value`](#value) of variant `Map`
-2. it MUST contain a field `tx: Map`
-    1. `tx` MUST contain a field `op: Text`, aka operation, which uniquely describes the type of the Block. `op` values `approve`, `burn`, `mint` and `xfer` are reserved for ICRC-1 and ICRC-2 Blocks
 2. it MUST contain a field `phash: Blob` which is the [hash](#value-hash) of its parent if it has a parent block
+3. it SHOULD contain a field `type: String` which uniquely describes the type of the Block.
+If this field is not set then the block type fallsback to [ICRC-1 and ICRC-2](#icrc-1-and-icrc-2-block-schema) for backward compatibility purposes

 ## Interaction with other standards

 Each standard that adheres to `ICRC-3` MUST define the list of block schemas that it introduces.
 Each block schema MUST:

 1. extend the [Generic Block Schema](#generic-block-schema)
-2. specify the expected value of `tx.op`.
-This MUST be unique accross all the standards. `approve`, `burn`, `mint` and `xfer` are reserved for ICRC-1 and ICRC-2.
+2. specify the expected value of `type`.
+This MUST be unique accross all the standards.
 An ICRC-x standard MUST use namespacing for its op identifiers using the scheme:
 ```
 op = icrc_number op_name
 icrc_number = nonzero_digit *digit